Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ldap_auth_advanced.md

 - `group_name_attribute` (String) Sets the attribute holding the name of a group, typically called `name` (in Active Directory) or `cn` (in OpenLDAP).
 This field is case-insensitive.
 - `groups_required` (List of String) The groups required to be present in the LDAP search result for successful authorization.
 This config parameter works in both **AND** / **OR** cases. - When `["group1 group2"]` are in the same array indices, both `group1` AND `group2` need to be present in the LDAP search result. - When `["group1", "group2"]` are in different array indices, either `group1` OR `group2` need to be present in the LDAP search result.
 - `header_type` (String) An optional string to use as part of the Authorization header.
 By default, a valid Authorization header looks like this: `Authorization: ldap base64(username:password)`.
 If `header_type` is set to "basic", then the Authorization header would be `Authorization: basic base64(username:password)`.
 Note that `header_type` can take any string, not just `'ldap'` and `'basic'`.
 Default: "ldap"
 - `hide_credentials` (Boolean) An optional boolean value telling the plugin to hide the credential to the upstream server.
 It will be removed by Kong before proxying the request.
-Default: false
+Default: true
 - `keepalive` (Number) An optional value in milliseconds that defines how long an idle connection to LDAP server will live before being closed.
 Default: 60000
 - `ldap_password` (String) The password to the LDAP server.
 - `ldap_port` (Number) TCP port where the LDAP server is listening.
 389 is the default port for non-SSL LDAP and AD.
 636 is the port required for SSL LDAP and AD.
 If `ldaps` is configured, you must use port 636.
 Default: 389